 Finish: 3:00pm - 4:30pm

-If you finish after 4:30 and no riders are at the church, there will still be people there to accept your donations.
+If you finish after 4:30 and no riders are at the Pit, you can bring your donations to the Bowery Mission: 227 Bowery.
 Don't miss the afterparty & awards!
-Cheap Brooklyn Beer!

 AfterAFTER party: 8pm Red Lantern Bikes